 We picked up the hop-on hop-off bus again today, but this time followed a different route.
 The highlight was pausing at the street food area in Copenhagen – the perfect spot to graze, rest and soak up the atmosphere.
 This was a sharp contrast to the street food in Oslo.
 The concept was the same, but here every corner of the world was represented – the English offering was fish and chips, alongside Kurdish dishes, Mexican, American and even Canadian food.
 All of it served from converted cargo containers, perfectly in line with the Danish ethos of reuse.
 The backdrop was the city’s recycling centre, and diners could eat alfresco if they weren’t too distracted by the bungee jumpers leaping overhead.

 Converted containers provide the kitchen areas for various street food vendors.
+There were rows of vendors all selling different styles of food.

 We ate with a view across the docklands, watching the cruise ships that had docked for the day and the seaplanes taking off and landing on the water.